Ajit Singh (Assam politician): Minister of State

 On 27 May 2011, Singh was inducted into the Third Tarun Gogoi cabinet, as one of four ministers of state with independent charge.
 He became Minister of state for Excise, Sports and Youth Welfare.

 In June 2011, Singh distributed funds for the development of sports in rural areas and in women's sports.
 Singh stated that emphasis will be accorded in the development of rural areas.

 In July 2011, during the ongoing session of the state he stated that 116 youths were undergoing training at centres without any coaches.

-On 3 March 2012, Singh along with an additional chief secretary visited the Bhuvan Valley Tea estate, at the behest of Chief Minister Tarun Gogoi due to 14 tea works dying, possibly of starvation.
+On 3 March 2012, Singh along with an additional chief secretary visited the Bhuvan Valley Tea estate, at the behest of Chief Minister Tarun Gogoi due to 14 tea workers dying, possibly of starvation.

 Singh attended the meeting in honour of 150th birth anniversary of Rabindranath Tagore.

 On 29 June 2012, Singh along with irrigation minister Ardhendu Kumar Dey visited several flooded areas in Barak Valley by boat.

 Following the ASEAN car rally in December 2012, in an evening Singh hosted a dinner.

 After the delaying of a 201 km broad gauge project connecting Lumding with Silchar, hundreds of protesters gathered outside Singh's house requesting the immediate completion of the railway project.

 In June 2013, following the return of Everesters from Assam, Singh attended the reception for their return.

 In August 2013, after Chief Minister Tarun Gogoi asked for the revival of Assam Flying Club, the sports commissioner submitted minutes of meetings to Singh.

 Singh resigned along with all members of the cabinet on 19 January 2015.